 The accompanying financial statements have been prepared on the accrual basis of accounting used for federal income tax reporting.
-The income tax basis differs from accounting principles generally accepted in the United States of America (GAAP) primarily as follows: depreciation is calculated using recovery periods prescribed for federal income tax reporting, investments are presented at cost, and bad debts are recognized under the direct write-off method.
+The income tax basis differs from accounting principles generally accepted in the United States of America (GAAP) primarily as follows: depreciation is calculated using recovery periods prescribed for federal income tax reporting, investments are presented at cost, right-of-use assets and lease liabilities are not recorded for leases, revenue recognition, and bad debts are recognized under the direct write-off method.